 The market risk inherent in our financial instruments and in our financial position represents the potential loss arising from adverse changes in interest rates.
-As of September 30, 2022 we had cash and cash equivalents of \$71.4 million, consisting of overnight investments, interest-bearing money market funds, commercial papers and short-term corporate bonds, and short-term investments of \$266.5 million, consisting of commercial paper, and highly rated corporate bonds.
+As of March 31, 2023 ,we had cash and cash equivalents of \$57.5 million, consisting of overnight investments, interest-bearing money market funds, commercial paper, and short term investments of \$374.9 million, consisting of commercial paper, treasury and federal bonds.
 Our primary exposure to market risk is interest rate sensitivity, which is affected by changes in the general level of U.S. interest rates.
 The primary objectives of our investment activities are to ensure liquidity and to preserve principal while at the same time maximizing the income we receive from our marketable securities without significantly increasing risk.
 We have established guidelines regarding approved investments and maturities of investments, which are designed to maintain safety and liquidity.
 Due to the short-term maturities of our cash equivalents and the low risk profile of our short-term investments, an immediate 100 basis point change in interest rates would not have a material effect on the fair market value of our cash equivalents and short-term investments.
+We have the ability to hold our investments until maturity, and therefore, we would not expect our operating results or cash flows to be affected to any significant degree by the effect of a change in market interest rates on our investment portfolio.